aphanotus/openEd/BI164.23S.Evolution.and.Diversity/Biodiversity.Colby.md

 This activity allows members of the [Colby College](https://www.colby.edu/) community to explore and share local biodiversity.

-For Spring 2023 students in [BI164C](https://github.com/aphanotus/openEd/blob/main/BI164.23S.Evolution.and.Diversity/BI164.23S.Evolution.and.Diversity.syllabus.md), this project is also an opportunity to earn extra credit.
+For students in [BI164C](https://github.com/aphanotus/openEd/blob/main/BI164.23S.Evolution.and.Diversity/BI164.23S.Evolution.and.Diversity.syllabus.md), this project is also an opportunity to earn extra credit.

+**The project has finished for Spring 2023!
+[Check out the results!](Biodiversity.Colby.results.md)** Observations and analysis code can be accessed on [the BI164 GitHub repo](https://github.com/aphanotus/openEd/tree/main/BI164.23S.Evolution.and.Diversity).
+Looking forward to doing this again next time I teach the course!
+Until then I'll leave these pages up.

 ## How to get involved?